What is the Brady List for Police Officers?

 Posted by Ronald D. HeddingMar 10, 2022

-Can Los Angeles police officers get themselves on what is known as the “Brady list?”
-These lists contain information about law enforcement members who are not strictly credible.
-It was initially created due to the Brady v.
-Maryland Supreme Court case results.
+Can Los Angeles police officers get themselves on the “Brady list?”
+These lists, crucial for maintaining the credibility of law enforcement, contain information about members who are not strictly credible.
+They were initially created due to the Brady v.
+Maryland Supreme Court case results, serving as a vital tool in upholding the integrity of the legal system.

 Brady List for the Police